 Access to the filters may also be gained via the filter access hole located on the front face of the filter wheel.

-1. Remove the filter wheel access cover by unscrewing it.
+1. Remove the magnetic filter wheel access cover gently pulling it with the handle.

 2. The filter is held in place by a retaining ring.
 To remove the filter retaining ring, use the supplied filter insertion/ removal tool.